cm090/topspeedmc/docs/source/index.rst

 Getting Started
 ---------------
 In order to play on this server you must:

 - Be an active member of Top Speed

 - Have access to the Minecraft channel in Discord

 - Send a message in the Minecraft channel with your game version and username

-What does active member mean?
+What is defined as an active member?

-An active user of Top Speed attends floor events and is generally familiar with the rest of the floor.
+An active member of Top Speed attends floor events and is generally familiar with the rest of the floor.
 If you do not participate in floor-related activities, you are not an active member and therefore will not be granted access to the server.